c-edwards-eco/Digital-Twin-3/README.md

 Once the catalogue data has been loaded, the map updates to reflect the current bookcase assignments recorded in the library catalogue.

 Bookcases containing books are populated with a representative book layer and shaded according to their faculty metadata.
 Hovering over the books displays the range of call numbers  associated with that bookcase.

 Bookcases without books in the uploaded dataset remain empty.

+Clicking on a bookcase opens up the bookcase view and reveals the bookcase number, the associated faculty, the range of call numbers in that bookcase, and the number of books placed in it, alongisde representative books.

+Individual books are distributed across representative shelves within the bookcase.
+Hovering on each book reveals the call number (e.g. "ABC123") and the title of the book.
+The placement of books on the bookshelf represents the relative position of each book, ordered by call number, but does **not** represent its precise location on the bookcase.

 ## Catalogue data and privacy

 Catalogue data is **not included in the hosted Digital Twin application**.
+It must be uploaded separately.

-The Power BI export is processed client-side in the user's browser.
+The Power BI export ("Digital Twin data.csv") is processed client-side in the user's browser.
 The uploaded catalogue data is held temporarily for the current page session and is not permanently stored by the application.

 Refreshing or reopening the page returns the application to its default state and the catalogue data must be loaded again.